 Production.
 Water is produced together with hydrocarbons.
-At the HARALD project treated produced water is discharged to sea.
+Produced water is discharged to the sea at the TYRA project.

 Chemical use is necessary to optimise the processing of the produced fluids.
 Traces of production chemicals and oil will be present in the produced water.